All articles

 Do I need any technical background to use this?
 No. If you can write a numbered list describing what a user does in your product, you can write a test.
 The AI handles all the technical execution.

 Can I share test results with stakeholders?
 Yes.
 Every test run produces a shareable report with screenshots, video, and pass/fail status.
-Useful for release sign-off meetings, board updates, or just proving to your CEO that the new feature works.
+Useful for release sign-off meetings, board updates, or proving to your CEO that the new feature works.

 What happens when the design changes?
 The AI adapts automatically.
-If a button moves or gets restyled, the self-healing finds it by text and context rather than a fixed selector.
+If a button moves or gets restyled, self-healing finds it by text and context rather than a fixed selector.
 You only update the test if the actual flow changes (like adding a new step to the checkout process).

 How is this different from having QA manually walk through the journey?
 Speed, consistency, and cross-browser coverage.
 Manual QA takes hours and only covers one browser at a time.
 Automated tests run in minutes across four browsers and produce identical checks every time.
 Manual QA is still valuable for exploratory testing — but regression checks should be automated.